 Simple Test for Zinc Deficiency

 The current percent daily value for zinc is 15 mg, but therapeutic doses may be needed in higher amounts.
-A good way to test your zinc status is by doing a simple taste test at home.
+A good way to test your levels is by doing a simple zinc taste test at home.

 Best food sources of Zinc